-Following are the key operations performed to obtain the minimum DG penetration required to solve localized voltage violations:
+The following key operations are performed to obtain the minimum DG penetration required to solve localized voltage violations.

-- 1) Look up for the geographical and electrical location of structures under low voltage violation. - 2) Low voltage structures that are electrically close to each other are treated together. - 3) One DG is installed for a group of structures to reduce the overall number of DG.
+- Looking up the geographical and electrical location of structures under LV violation. - 2) Low-voltage structures that are electrically close to each other are treated together. - 3) One DG is installed for a group of structures to reduce the overall number of DGs.

-Only two types of DG systems are used; inverter type and synchronous machine type.
-The inverter type DG is operated at a unity power factor, and the synchronous machine type DG is operated at power factor 0.9 leading.
-Structure points that have lower demands of less than 100 kW are allocated inverter type DG, with lowest DG size not less than 50 kW.
+Only two types of DG systems are used: the inverter type and synchronous machine type.
+The inverter-type DG operates at a unity power factor, and the synchronous machine-type DG operates at power factor 0.9 leading.
+Structure points that have lower demands of less than 100 kW are allocated inverter-type DG, with the lowest DG size not being less than 50 kW.
 Structure points with heavier loads are allocated synchronous machines, with a limit of 2 MW.
-Low voltage structures that are electrically connected are not allocated separate DGs, rather a single DG is installed for all the structure points that are electrical neighbors.
-This helps reducing the overall number of DGs, and also reducing the cost of installation and maintenance.
-However, if a particular group of electrically close structure points have a combined load value more than 2 MW, more than one DG of similar type are connected in order to improve the voltage profile.
+LV structures that are electrically connected are not allocated as separate DGs, rather a single DG is installed for all of the structure points that are electrical neighbors.
+This helps reduce the overall number of DGs, and reduces the cost of installation and maintenance.
+However, if a particular group of electrically close structure points has a combined load value of more than 2 MW, more than one DG of similar type are connected in order to improve the voltage profile.

-For Yorkville network, nine DGs were allocated in the low voltage distribution network with a total power of 1.25 MW representing 0.5% of the total peak demand.
-Voltage reduction of 4% and 8% were simulated with DG penetration to solve voltage violations exceeding 5% (under 114 V) and over 10% (under 108 V).
-A similar DG allocation approach was applied on the Madison Square network to solve the over 5% and 10% voltage violations resulted from the 4% and 8% voltage reduction.
-This network is robust to voltage violation with only 3 voltage violation clustered in one location.
-Fig. 5 shows the voltage map with voltage violation over 5% (under 114 V) in the Madison Square network when 4% voltage reduction operation is conducted.
+For the Yorkville network, nine DGs were allocated in the LV distribution network with a total power of 1.25 MW representing 0.5% of the total peak demand.
+Voltage reductions of 4% and 8% were simulated with DG penetration to solve voltage violations exceeding 5% (under 114 V) and over 10% (under 108 V).
+A similar DG allocation approach was applied on the Madison Square network to solve the over 5% and 10% voltage violations resulting from 4% and 8% voltage reduction.
+This network is robust to voltage violation with only three voltage violations clustered in one location.
+Fig. 5 shows the voltage map

+Fig. 6.
+Geographical voltage distribution in the Sutton network for 6% voltage reduction of the peak hour of the year with 62 voltage violations detected more than 5% (under 114 V).
+Twenty-nine localized DGs are allocated on structure points under voltage violation.
+Underlying map ©2014 by Google.

+TABLE IV SUMMARY OF IDENTIFIED VOLTAGE VIOLATION AND ALLOCATED DGS with the voltage violation being more than 5% (under 114 V) in the Madison Square network when 4% voltage reduction operation is conducted.
 Only one DG of 250 kW (0.08% of peak demand) was needed to remove the 5% and 10% voltage violations.
-Finally, the smallest network (Sutton) has a weak characteristic with 62 voltage violations of over 5% (under 114 V) when 6% voltage reduction was applied.
-29 DGs with a total power of 3.4 MW (2.3% of the total peak demand) were used to solve voltage problems.
-Results for Sutton network are shown in Fig. 6.
+Finally, the smallest network (Sutton) has a weak characteristic with 62 voltage violations of more than 5% (under 114 V) when 6% voltage reduction was applied.
+Twenty-nine DGs with a total power of 3.4 MW (2.3% of the total peak demand) were used to solve voltage problems.
+Results for the Sutton network are shown in Fig. 6.
 The results for the three networks under study and allocated DGs are summarized in Table IV.